hrhampapura/ERA5_interactive-cookbook/README.md

 ## Motivation

 The ERA-5 represents the current state-of-the-art meteorological reanalysis, extending from well back into the 20th century to the present.
-While the data is freely-available for download by archival centers such as [Copernicus](https://www.copernicus.eu/en) and [RDA](https://rda.ucar.edu/), the data format and directory structure are typically not well-suited for interactive exploration.
+While the data is freely-available for download by archival centers such as [Copernicus](https://www.copernicus.eu/en) and NCAR's [GDEX](https://.ucar.edu/), the data format and directory structure are typically not well-suited for interactive exploration.
 Specifically, parameters of interest are stored in individual files, for a limited period of time.

 A team at Google Cloud and Research has made interactive exploration much more tenable by representing the data in [Zarr](https://zarr.readthedocs.io/en/stable/) format.
 Each Zarr file represents a specific "class" of meteorological data, such as: